IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

     - chart.`HighlightingMode` - Sets whether hovered or non-hovered series to fade, brighten
     - chart.`HighlightingBehavior` - Sets whether the series highlights depending on mouse position eg. directly over or nearest item
     - Note, in previous releases the highlighting was limited to fade on hover.
-* Added Highlighting for the following series:
+* Added Highlighting Stacked, Scatter, Polar, Radial, and Shape series:
-    - Stacked
-    - Scatter
-    - Polar
-    - Radial
-    - Shape
-* Added Annotation layers to the following series:
+* Added Annotation layers to Stacked, Scatter, Polar, Radial, and Shape series:
-    - Stacked
-    - Scatter
-    - Polar
-    - Radial
-    - Shape
 * Added support for overriding the data source of individual stack fragments within a stacked series
 * Added custom style events to Stacked, Scatter, Range, Polar, Radial, and Shape series
 * Added support to automatically sync the vertical zoom to the series content